 When applying the Fourier transformation it is important that the frequency range under investigation is at least as wide as the spectrum of the light source.
 Otherwise frequencies higher than the cut-off frequency are folded back, falsifying the resulting spectrum.
-It is also worth to note that the resolution of the spectrum corresponds to the length of the interferogram, and that the resolution of the interferogram determines the width of the spectral range obtained.
+It is also worth to note that the frequency resolution of the spectrum is determined by the length of the interferogram and that the spatial resolution (step width of the mirror) of the interferogram determines the width of the spectral range obtained.
 This correspondence opens the opportunity to increase the density of points in the spectrum by adding zeros to the interferogram.
 However, this is not increasing the information but corresponds to a smoothing through the discrete spectrum.
 The final remark is about the occurrence of a phase $\neq 0$ of the cosine terms due to a deviation of the mirror symmetry of the measured interferogram at the white-light position.
 The asymmetry results form the discrete structure that is in general not centered exactly at the white-light position.
 This phase shift is corrected by taking the absolute value of the amplitude.